tugberkugurlu/go-bloggy/web/posts/2011/2011-12-29_21-25-00_asp-net-mvc-code-review-sharp1-file-upload-with-httppostedfilebase-class.md

 ---
 title: 'ASP.NET MVC Code Review #1 - File Upload With HttpPostedFileBase Class'
+abstract: 'This is #1 of the series of blog posts which is about some core scenarios on ASP.NET MVC: File Upload With HttpPostedFileBase Class'
 created_at: 2011-12-29 21:25:00 +0000 UTC
 tags:
 - ASP.Net